The Last Question: Philosophy

-While science and religion typically have an oppositional relationship, "The Last Question" explores some biblical contexts ("Let there be light").
+Although science and religion are frequently presented as having an oppositional relationship, "The Last Question" explores some biblical contexts ("Let there be light").
 In Asimov's story, aspects like the great meaning of existence are culminated through both technology and human knowledge.
 The evolution from Multivac to AC also emulates a sort of cycle of existence.

 Dystopian happy ending

 Multivac's purpose was conceptualized with a desire for knowledge, promoting the idea that more knowledge will lead to a better and more fruitful future for humanity.
 However, the computer's answers regarding the future suggest an inevitable exhaustion of the Sun, and this thirst for knowledge becomes an obsession with the future.
 The story's end displays a dichotomy between annihilation and peace.